Table of Contents

 Bonus: Capture the animals’ personality – knowing your subject!

-It is truly amazing when you capture the personality of your subject.
+It is truly something amazing when you capture the personality of your subject.
 It can be tricky, but it definitely helps to have an understanding of animal behaviour.